phoebeelimdink/HTAdemo/_application-guidelines/renew-hotel-licence.md

 > Note:
 > * Your hotel must have a valid Grant of Written Permission (WP), which expires no earlier than 1 January of the following year.
-> * Should there be a change of Hotel-keeper, change of Hotel Name or hotel details in the renewal application, these changes will only take effect 1 January of the following year.
 > * Should there be a change of Hotel-Keeper, change of Hotel Name or hotel details in the renewal application, these changes will only take effect 1 January of the following year.
 > * If the changes are to be effected for the current year, please see the requirements as stated under the [Change of Hotel-Keeper](https://isomerpages-hlb.netlify.com/application-guidelines/change-of-hotel-keeper/) or [Change of Hotel-Name](https://isomerpages-hlb.netlify.com/application-guidelines/change-of-hotel-name/).